howonlee/Cantor-Time/readme.md

 People have thought a lot about why huge failures in time forecasting occur.
 There's no silver bullet for solving them, said Fred Brooks, as to why software is hard.

-But I think the beginning of the examination should be _how_ these huge failures occur: that is, the geometry and structure of the project that is fucking up.
+But I would have it so that the beginning of how you think should be _how_ these huge failures occur: that is, the geometry and structure of the project that is fucking up.

 I think some ideas from B. Mandelbrot's work can shed some light on that structure.